neondatabase/website/content/docs/manage/roles.md

   The guidelines should help you create a password with approximately 60 bits of entropy.
 However, depending on the exact characters used, the actual entropy might vary slightly.
 Always aim for a longer and more complex password if you're uncertain.
 It's also recommended to use a trusted password manager to create and store your complex passwords safely.

-  For role creation and access management examples, refer to the [Manage databases access with SQL](/docs/guides/manage-database-access) guide.
+  For role creation and access management examples, refer to the [Manage roles and database access with SQL](/docs/guides/manage-database-access) guide.

 ## Manage roles with the Neon API